shieljo/ProgrammingAssignment3/README.md

 The contents of this repository are:
 1. An R script to process the some into a tidy data set: run_analysis.R
 2. A code book for the assignment: CodeBook.md
+3. A file containing the processed data: avg_har.csv

 The raw datafiles for this project are sourced from UCI Machine Learning repository dataset for Human Activity Recognition Using Smartphones (http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
 The Human Activity Recognition database was built from the recordings of 30 subjects performing activities of daily living (ADL) while carrying a waist-mounted smartphone with embedded inertial sensors.